JuanPacoHernandez/HackerRank_resolved/README.md

 # HackerRank_resolved

-Solutions for HackerRank challenges, hope you find this useful
+Solutions (in Python) for HackerRank challenges, hope you find this useful